- Home

 The idea of a minimalist design might evoke images of cold, stark rooms that are devoid of warmth or personality – but this isn’t true.

 Minimalism is about simple, streamlined design, neutral colours, and embracing fuss-free functionality rather than excess.
-Furniture is elegant and comfortable, and accessories and adornments usually serve a dual purpose, rather than being there just to look pretty.
+Furniture is elegant and comfortable, and accessories and adornments often serve a dual purpose, rather than just looking pretty.

 2. Contemporary

-The contemporary style can be rather difficult to describe because, by definition, it doesn’t refer to a certain style or look but to the designs that are currently on trend.
+The contemporary style can be tricky to describe because it doesn’t refer to a specific style but to designs that are currently trending.

-What was a contemporary look in 2000 won’t be contemporary today.
+What was contemporary in 2000 won’t be contemporary today.
 While other modern interior design styles (like urban or industrial) will always remain the same, contemporary designs are more fluid.

-Generally speaking, however, contemporary designs feature a mix of old and new styles.
-When compared to modern or mid-century designs, contemporary styles are more flexible.
-They borrow certain elements from other styles while still having lots of freedom and flexibility, and aren’t boxed into trying to achieve a very specific look or feel.
+Generally, contemporary designs mix old and new styles.
+Compared to modern or mid-century designs, contemporary ones are more flexible.
+They borrow elements from other styles while still having freedom and flexibility, and aren’t constrained to a certain look.

 3. Bohemian